mainwp/mainwp.dev/memory-bank/systemPatterns.md

 6. **GitHub Pages for Hosting**: Selected for its seamless integration with GitHub Actions and zero-cost hosting solution.

+7. **Documentation Format Strategy**: Decision to maintain ReStructuredText (RST) for API reference documentation while creating separate Markdown-based developer guides, leveraging the strengths of each format without the complexity of cross-linking.

 ## Design Patterns in Use

 1. **Observer Pattern**: GitHub Actions workflows observe repository changes and trigger documentation updates.